Why Rosencrantz & Guildenstern Must Die: Notes on Asimov on Hamlet, Part 6

 AVOIDING A FRAGMENTED VIEW

-One reason people are confused about Rosencrantz and Guildenstern may be that they are viewing their deaths in a too-fragmented way, rather than in the context of the rest of the action of the play.
+One reason people are confused about Rosencrantz and Guildenstern may be that they are viewing these deaths in a too-fragmented way, rather than in the context of the rest of the action of the play.
 Sir John Gielgud (who acted in, and directed productions of Hamlet) noted that some productions focus on producing famous scenes, and some of these can be done well, but the line of the play's development is often lost.

 IN THE CONTEXT OF HAMLET'S REDEMPTION ARC

-Many people think Hamlet is merely a revenge play, but as I've noted before in recent weeks, and also in an installment of a longer series of posts last year on labors of gratitude and regret, it is in fact more a tale of redeption.
+Many people think Hamlet is merely a revenge play, but as I've noted before in recent weeks, and also in an installment of a longer series of posts last year on labors of gratitude and regret, it is in fact more a tale of redemption.
 It helps to view the play as the tale of Hamlet's spiritual descent into evil and vengeance, into what Hamlet calls "bloody thoughts" (4.4).
 Then, beginning with his capture by pirates who spare his life, he begins to turn toward mercy and redemption.

 And in fact, there is some truth in that view: If he merely trusts heaven, then he would not open the letters and find the order for England to execute him, and then we would not have the Shakespeare version of the story which we have in the play.
 So to that extent, yes, Hamlet must fight for his own survival.